 It made me sort of woozie wandering in the rooms of the bathhouse where sick people came long ago in search of relief from the healing waters.
 I went outside for fresh air and found a real source of healing waters!

-On September 21 we started a 22-day trip through about 8 Midwest States.
-Are there that many Midwest states?
+On September 21, we starte3d a 22-day trip through about 8 midwest states.
+Are there that many midwest states?
 I don't know, but it was a lot of driving and we needed gas on our first day.

-There was no gas here.
+There was no gas there.
 It was just for show.
 I climbed all over the pumps, though.

 And I looked across the street at Little Rock Central High where 57 years ago, 9 brave students fought against segregation.
 And I wondered about all the phone calls that were made on the pay phone in this gas station over the weeks when the press and guardsmen and police took over this tiny filing station.